Skip to content

 • Asylum Seekers

-Internally Displaced People make up the largest category.
+Internally displaced people (IDPs) make up the largest category.
 These are people who have been displaced within their own country.
 They have been forced to flee their home and region, and have resettled in a different part of the same country in which they already lived.
-Currently, 68.3 million people are classed as Internally Displaced People.
+Currently, 68.3 million people are classed as IDPs.

 Refugees make up the next largest group of displaced people.
 These are people who have been given legal residency status in a country other than their home country.
-It’s likely that you’ve read stories of refugees like Bohdan, Abdinasir and Amira — all people who left their home countries due to conflict or persecution, applied for refugee status and were resettled right here in the United States.
+It’s likely that you’ve read stories of refugees like Bohdan, Malian and Souzan — people who left their home countries due to conflict or persecution, applied for refugee status and were resettled right here in the United States.

 Asylum seekers make up the third and smallest category of displaced people.
 These are people who have fled to another country, but who have not yet been granted official refugee status.
 These women, men and children may have to wait years to receive an official status.